mongodb/docs/source/includes/steps-change-major-version.rst

         The major version upgrade requires at least one replica set election.
-Use the staging cluster as an opportunity to test your application's resiliance to primary failover.
+Use the staging cluster as an opportunity to test your application's resilience to primary failover.
 See
         :doc:`/tutorial/test-resilience/test-primary-failover` for complete
         documentation.